How to Integrate Your GitHub Repository to Your Jenkins Project

 Step 2: Click on Webhooks and then click on ‘Add webhook’.

-Step 4: in the ‘Which events would you like to trigger this webhook?’ choose ‘Let me select individual events.’
+Step 4: In the page ‘Which events would you like to trigger this webhook?’ choose ‘Let me select individual events.’
 Then, check ‘Pull Requests’ and ‘Pushes’.
-At the end of this option, make sure that ‘Active’ is checked and click on ‘Add webhook’.
+At the end of this option, make sure that the ‘Active’ option is checked and click on ‘Add webhook’.

 We're done with the configuration on GitHub’s side!
 Now let's move on to Jenkins.

 Step 5: In Jenkins, click on ‘New Item’ to create a new project.